Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

 # Create an Asset

-This guide will help users to create an **Asset,** also popularly known as  **NFT's**, check the asset details and transfer ownership using the Nexus Interface
+This guide will help users to create an **Asset,** also popularly known as  **NFT's**, check the asset details and transfer ownership using the Nexus Interface.

 Before we start to create an asset, users need to be familiar with some of the concepts and parameters used with assets.

 >Creating an Asset has a fee of 1 NXS and "_Asset Name"_ has a fee of 1 NXS.
-Total cost of an Asset with Name will be 2 NXS {.is-info}
+Total cost of an Asset with Name will be 2 NXS.
+{.is-info}

 ## Asset Parameters